wagtail/wagtail/docs/reference/settings.rst

  * ``OPTIONS``: Configuration options to pass to the widget.
 Recognised options are widget-specific, but both ``DraftailRichTextArea`` and ``HalloRichTextArea`` accept a ``features`` list indicating the active rich text features (see :ref:`rich_text_features`).

+If a ``'default'`` editor is not specified, rich text fields that do not specify an ``editor`` argument will use the Draftail editor with the default feature set enabled.

+.. versionchanged:: 2.10

+    Omitting the ``'default'`` editor now leaves the original default editor intact, so it is no longer necessary to redefine ``'default'`` when adding alternative editors.

 .. _WAGTAILADMIN_GLOBAL_PAGE_EDIT_LOCK: